North Denmark in lockdown over mutated virus in mink farms

 People in the region have been urged to to be tested.
 As of Saturday, restaurants must close, and school students from fifth grade and up will switch to remote learning Monday.

-“We must knock down completely this virus variant,” Health Minister Magnus Heunicke said Thursday, adding that the mutated virus had been found in 12 people.
+“We must knock down completely this virus variant,” Health Minister Magnus Heunicke said Thursday, adding that the mutated virus had been found in 12 people - 11 in northern Denmark and one in western Denmark.

 Last month, Denmark started culling millions of minks in the north of the country after COVID-19 infections were reported among the stock there.
 Nationwide, at least 216 out of the 1,139 fur farms in Denmark have now been infected.